• Accreditation Leadership Academy (ALA)

 How much does it cost and where are the meetings?

-The August and October 2023 meetings and the January 2024 meeting will be 3 day and 2-night meetings at hotels alternating between Northern and Southern California.
-Participants can elect to attend the WSCUC ARC annual meeting for a community gathering of ALA alumni.
+The September and October 2025 meetings and the January 2026 meeting will be 2.5 days (e.g. Tuesday 9am – Thursday 12:30pm) at venues in Northern and Southern California.
 Participants will receive information about locations and lodging following admission to the ALA.